dylanpicart/regression_nyc_cov_conc/README.md

-# Application of Linear Regression on SARS-CoV-2 concentrations measured in NYC Wastewater
+# Regression Analysis on SARS-CoV-2 concentrations measured in NYC Wastewater

-This project aims to utilize API building to source relevant data, SQL to create a database with tables to store, manipulate, and discover insights about this dataset, Pandas & Matplotlib to create visuals to gain insight into the trends of COVID-19 concentration trends over time, & a Linear Regression Model using scikit-learn to predict the trend of future COVID-19 concentrations in NYC wastewater.
+This project aims to utilize API building to source relevant data, SQL to create a database with tables to store, manipulate, and discover insights about this dataset, Pandas & Matplotlib to create visuals to gain insight into the trends of COVID-19 concentration trends over time, & a Linear Regression Model using scikit-learn to predict the trend of future SARS-CoV-2 concentrations in NYC wastewater.

 ## Dataset